wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    ## List GPG keys

-1. List what keys have been signed, meaning secret keys:
+1. List what keys have been signed, meaning secret keys (more selective than the `gpg -k` command):

    <pre><strong>gpg --list-secret-keys --keyid-format LONG</strong></pre>